dagger/dagger/CONTRIBUTING.md

 ### Vulnerability in a third-party binary

 If a vulnerability is reported in the Go stdlib, we'll want to upgrade the version of Go we use to build everything.
-As of this writing, this can be done by changing `golangVersion` in `internal/mage/util/engine.go`.
+As of this writing, this can be done by changing `GolangVersion` in `ci/consts/versions.go`.

 Otherwise, you'll want to check if the binary in question has a newer version with the vulnerability gone.
-The versions of these binaries are also controlled in `internal/mage/util/engine.go`.
+The versions of these binaries are also controlled in `ci/consts/versions.go`.

 If there isn't a newer version to upgrade to, we'll be in a tougher spot and may need some combination of upgrading to a non-released commit, sending patches upstream or (as a worst-case fallback) patching it ourselves.
 Reach out to the Dagger team on Github or Discord if you're unsure how to best proceed.